operable/cog-book/cog-book/source/sections/templates.rst

         do: directive
     end

-    **Note**
+.. note:: Modifying Cog’s source code to include custom tags is not ideal and

-    Modifying Cog’s source code to include custom tags is not ideal and wont be easy for everyone to include in their deploy process.
+    wont be easy for everyone to include in their deploy process.
 Future versions of Cog will have a better way to include custom tags without modifying Cog or Greenbar, which can be more easily used